-The above observation is not in any way meant to undermine Quantum Shiatsu.
-The wave concept of a spectrum of frequencies in superposition is a useful and practical way of thinking about how Qi manifests in different aspects of a human being simultaneously.
-But, if we identify Qi with Energy, then we start thinking about it as purely a quantum wave or as a level of excitation, while the oriental concept of Qi is much more sophisticated.
+The wave concept of a spectrum of frequencies in superposition may be a useful and poetic way of thinking about how Qi manifests in different aspects of a human being simultaneously but, if we think of Qi as the same as Energy, then we start thinking about it as a quantum wave or as a level of excitation, while the oriental concept of Qi is much more sophisticated.

 For instance, when we talk about Stomach Qi, we are talking about a process which actively meets the needs of the organism.
-In another example, Gall Bladder Qi is the process of corralling conflicting impulses into collaboration, thus 'making a decision'.
-In other words, the Organ Qi is a potential for organised action, which manifests in different ways in the different levels of experience but always with a recognisable theme.
-For instance, Stomach Qi manifests in the physiology as the activity of getting and digesting food, it manifests in movement as the activity of using the ground for support, it manifests in the emotions as the activity of reaching out to others and accepting their help.
+As another example, Gall Bladder Qi is a process of negotiating between and containing potentially conflicting impulses.
+In other words, Qi is a potential for organised action, which manifests in different ways in the different levels of experience but always with a recognisable theme.
+Stomach Qi manifests in the physiology as the activity of getting and digesting food, it manifests in movement as the activity of using the ground to push against, it manifests in the emotions as the activity of reaching out to others and accepting their help.
 In all these cases, the organising theme is 'Getting the Support of the Outside World'.
 In short, western energy is a potential for simple movement, Qi is a higher order concept, which expresses the potential for the coordinated action of many different parts.